georgeminyillahmensah/mashup_api/README.md

 ## Future Enhancements

-- Add user authentication to secure endpoints.
+- **Authentication**: Add token-based authentication to secure endpoints.
-- Allow users to save and retrieve their favorite plots.
-- Introduce advanced filtering options for characters, quotes, and settings.
+- **Favorites**: Allow users to save and retrieve favorite plots, characters, and settings.
+- **Advanced Filters**: Enable filtering by specific attributes for all models.
+- **Pagination**: Implement pagination for endpoints returning large datasets.

+---

+## Contribution

+We welcome contributions!
+Please follow these steps to contribute:

+1. Fork the repository.
+2. Create a feature branch: `git checkout -b feature-name`.
+3. Commit your changes: `git commit -m 'Add feature-name'`.
+4. Push to the branch: `git push origin feature-name`.
+5. Submit a pull request.

 ---